 You’ve taught your child diversion tactics; you told them to ignore it.
 Maybe you even reached out to the other parent.
-Nothing has helped — your child is still being bullied.
+Nothing has helped — your child is still experiencing bullying at school.

 Despite the best efforts of many well-meaning parents, not every bullying situation can be resolved through conversation.
 Sometimes in order to stop the abuse and relieve their child of mental or physical torment, a parent must take legal action.

-The Illinois Legislature recently passed a bill amending the law that governs School Report Cards released annually by the Illinois State Board of Education.
+In 2022, the Illinois Legislature passed a bill amending the law that governs School Report Cards released annually by the Illinois State Board of Education.
 The statute strengthens reporting requirements of violent incidents by schools to ISBE.

 This important legal amendment to Illinois’ school data reporting laws will help parents understand the rate of violent incidents at their children’s current or future schools.
 The data may also indicate how seriously a school district regards violent incidents, and could even pressure low-performing schools to address student violence more directly.